Mzingersoll92/Free-Code-camp-Project/README.md

-# Free-Code-camp-Project
+# Free-Code-camp-Projects
-a place to put all my Free code camp certification projects
+This is a place to put all my Free code camp certification projects and the learning courses materials